 Therapeutic Goods Administration of Australia – considered the most stringent and vigorous of certifying bodies, the TGA requires the same amount of testing for supplements as done for pharmaceutical drugs, as Australia does not distinguish between supplements or drugs.
 Down under, your multivitamin is considered ‘complimentary medicine’.
 Very few companies in the USA are certified through TGA.
 This is considered the gold standard worldwide.

 Make sure that the company you use has the final product being tested to ensure that what is on the label is in the label, that contaminants are absent.
 You can contact them directly and ask them what they are doing for quality assurance and ask for proof if you do not see it on their website or you can check out Consumer Labs.

-If you would like shop for supplements that are GMP certified and practitioner grade check out the VIBRANCE Nutrition Dispensary below.
-You can find many supplements available only at your doctor’s office, such as Pure Encapsulations, Designs for Health, Thorne, Metagenics and more.
+If you would like shop for supplements that are GMP certified and practitioner grade check out the VIBRANCE Nutrition Dispensary.
+You can find many supplements available only at your doctor’s office, such as Pure Encapsulations, Seeking Health, Metagenics and more.
 Sign up for our newsletter and email me if you’d like a 10% discount on all supplements through Fullscript!